 My son was a terrible sleeper.
 As a baby, he rarely stayed asleep for more than an hour at a time.
-I knew he had to be exhausted, but when I set him down and tried to leave the room, he’d fight sleep by screaming, kicking, pulling at my pajamas, and thrashing in his crib.
+I knew he had to be exhausted, but when I set him down and tried to leave the room, he’d fight sleep by screaming, kicking, and thrashing in his crib.

 Was it separation anxiety?